-How does HMRC Debt Collection Work?
+How Does HMRC Debt Collection Work?

 In some situations, debtors simply cannot be located, in which case (depending on the circumstances) there is the possibility of debt being transferred and or escalated to other parties.
-Two examples where this is possible are PAYE and National Insurance, though not in all cases.
+Two examples where this is possible are PAYE and National Insurance debt, though not in all cases.

-Stage Two – Usually it will be the relevant tax department chasing the tax outstanding and if remaining unpaid will be escalated to another department.
+These are usually in the form of letters or SMS text messages.
+Usually, it will be the relevant tax department chasing the tax debt outstanding, and if it remains unpaid will be escalated to another department.

 If you need to know more about what right bailiffs have to seize your assets, read our article here.

 Typically HMRC’s Debt Management and Banking (DMB) or HMRC Late Stage Debt Resolution departments will attempt to recover the tax debt.
-At this stage the threat of legal action against the company will usually be added to communications.
+At this stage, the threat of legal action against the company will usually be added to communications.

 If the tax debts are substantial and VAT and or PAYE is involved other departments may get involved and escalate the matter considerably.
 The Securities Team and or The Fraud Investigation Service can get involved in addition to any other HMRC action.

 HMRC additional action usually involves PAYE and or VAT and can lead to a Notice of Requirement (NOR) for a Security Bond and add Joint and Several Liability for the director and or any other named individual.
-Where PAYE is involved it can lead to the director being made personally liable using a Personal Liability Notice (PLN).
+Where PAYE debt is involved it can lead to the director being made personally liable using a Personal Liability Notice (PLN).

-This department is based in Worthing and the most serious tax department in the UK.
-This department will want the tax paid immediately or at the least a very short, detailed and realistic payment plan.
+This department is based in Worthing and is the most serious tax department in the UK.
+This department will want the tax debt paid immediately or at the least a very short, detailed and realistic payment plan.
 If this is not forthcoming this department can start the process to close your company.

 The final stage is for the tax debt to be transferred to the HMRC Legal Department.
 The HMRC Legal Department will issue a Winding up Petition to compulsory liquidate the company.